sheldonanthonyio/Tangle/README.md

 * Share a secure version of the document
 * Scan and protect a document

-You can download the app from
+You can download the app from the Huawei App Gallery by
 <a href="https://appgallery.huawei.com/app/C106042971">clicking here...</a>
+or by scanning the barcode on the image.